-Thorlabs' non-polarizing beamsplitter cubes are offered mounted for compatibility with 16 mm cage systems.
-The dielectric beamsplitter coating is applied to the hypotenuse of one of the two prisms that make up the cube.
+For highest polarization purity, use the transmitted beam, which offers a 1000:1 ( $T_p$ : $T_s$ ) extinction ratio.
+The reflected beam will only have an extinction ratio of roughly 20:1 to 100:1, depending on the beamsplitter.
 The entrance and exit faces of this cube have broadband antireflective coatings that minimize losses due to reflections.
+The dielectric beamsplitting coating is applied to the hypotenuse of one of the two prisms that make up the cube.
 Then, cement is used to bind the two prism halves together.
-In order to achieve the desired 50:50 split ratio, the light must enter through the entrance face, as depicted by the engraving on the mount.
+For the best performance the light must enter through the entrance face, as depicted by the engraving on the mount.
 The engraving is similar to the diagram to the right.

-Mounted beamsplitter cubes are SM05 (0.535"-40.0) lens tube and 16 mm cage system-compatible.
-The bottom of each cube is either M6 x 0.5 or M4 threaded.
-The cubes with M6 x 0.5 threads come with 8-32 and M4 adapters for post mounting (the M6 x 0.5 tap is only compatible with the included adapters).
-The housings feature four SM05-threaded entrance and exit ports for compatibility with our SM05 Lens Tubes.
-Four 4-40 tapped holes surrounding each port provide compatibility with our 16 mm cage systems.
-The mounted beamsplitters can be connected to other cage cubes through the use of our cage rods and SRSCA adapters.
+These mounted beamsplitter cubes are compatible with both our 16 mm Cage Systems as well as our SM05 Lens Tubes.
+A bottom-located M6 $\times$ 0.5 or M4 tap is included for post mounting.
+Cubes with M6 $\times$ 0.5 taps come with 8-32 and M4 adapters for imperial and metric post compatibility (the M6 $\times$ 0.5 tap is only compatible with the included adapters).
+The housings feature four SM05-threaded entrance and exit ports for compatibility with our SM05 (0.535"-40.0) Lens Tubes.
+Four 4-40 tapped holes surrounding each port provide compatibility with our 16 mm Cage Systems.
+The Mounted Beamsplitters can be connected to other cage cubes through the use of our cage rods and SRSCA adapters.